Salem/Pisot Numbers in the Weyl Spectrum: Coxeter Group

-For any $\omega \in \Omega$, the corresponding $M_I$'s in (\ref{E:charpoly}) and their determinants are relatively simple.
-Due to these simplicities, the Salem polynomials for the spectra radii can be obtained using Linear Algebra.
-Not to board the readers with basic computations, let us describe the Salem polynomials appearing in $\Omega$.
+For any $\omega \in \Omega$, the corresponding $M_{t,I}$'s in (\ref{E:charpoly}) and their determinants are relatively simple.
+Due to these simplicities, the Salem polynomials for the spectra radii can be obtained using linear algebra.
+To avoid tedious computations, we will describe the Salem polynomials appearing in $\Omega$.

-Suppose $d\ge 2$ is a positive integer and $\sigma$ is a permutation in $\{1, 2, \dots, 2d-1\}$.
+Suppose $d\ge 2$ is a positive integer and $\sigma \in \langle s_1, \dots, s_{2d-2}\rangle$ is a permutation in $\{1, 2, \dots, 2d-1\}$.
 For each subset $I \subset \{1,2, \dots, 2d-1\}$, let us define $\sigma^{-1}(I) = \{ i : \sigma(i) \in I\}$ and